VRHIKKY/VketCloudSDK_Documents/docs/VKCComponents/VKCAttributeClickableUI.en.md

     ![VKCAttributeClickableUI_04](img/VKCAttributeClickableUI_04.jpg)

-1. Designate the object to be clicked on [VKCItemAreaCollider](../../HEOComponents/HEOAreacollider.md)'s OnEnter / OnExit, which can be used to control the object's clickable status.<br>
+1. Designate the object to be clicked on [VKC Item Area Collider](../VKCComponents/VKCItemAreaCollider.md)'s OnEnter / OnExit, which can be used to control the object's clickable status.<br>
-    For example, the Sphere object is controlled in the areacollider using [Enable / DisableClickableNode](../../Actions/Node/EnableDisableClickableNode.ja.md) actions.
+    For example, the Sphere object is controlled in the areacollider using [Enable / DisableClickableNode](../Actions/Node/EnableDisableClickableNode.md) actions.

     ![VKCAttributeClickableUI_05](img/VKCAttributeClickableUI_05.jpg)